TheDanger77/TheDanger77/README.md

 - 👋 Hi, I’m @TheDanger77
 - 👀 I’m interested in finance and sports
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on python/data analysis
+- 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me, send a dm here

 <!---